redakker/blecker/README.md

 https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

 ./vscode/settings.json contains the configuration data for that.

+## Debug
+The code contains a lot of logs which send messages over the serial connection (for example in VS Code) and Bluetooth as well.
+Bluetooth Serial for Android is one of the apps which was tried in this way.
+Each part of the code has a related log prefix, so it is easy to see which part of the code sends logs.

+With https://redakker.github.io/blecker/ you can check the device logs too for debugging.
+Connect your device and in the modal click to "Logs @ Console".
+You might click the "Reset device" to see the logs.

 ## Example for Home Assistant
 Let's say you have a BLE beacon with this device id (mac address): `12:34:56:ab:cd:ef`